impress-org/givewp/README.md

 ### Asset Compilation
 To compile your CSS & JS assets, run one of the following:
+- `npm run build` — Compiles all assets for the add-on and form builder
-- `npm run dev` — Compiles all assets for development one time
+- `npm run dev` — Compiles all assets for the addon
-- `npm run watch` — Compiles all assets for development one time and then watches for changes, supporting [BrowserSync](https://laravel-mix.com/docs/5.0/browsersync)
+- `npm run dev:form-builder` — Compiles all assets for the form-builder
-- `npm run hot` — Compiles all assets for development one time and then watches for [hot replacement](https://laravel-mix.com/docs/5.0/hot-module-replacement)
+- `npm run watch` — Compiles all assets for the addon and then watches for changes
-- `npm run dev` — Compiles all assets for production one time
+- `npm run watch:form-builder` — Compiles all assets for the form builder and then watches for changes

 ## Packages